 Context to the Role

-At present, fundraising activities are reliant on a part-time volunteer and availability of the Chief Executive Officer.
+At present, fundraising activities are reliant on a part-time volunteer and the availability of the Chief Executive Officer.
 Goalball UK has, over recent years, received significant funding from a wealthy individual, however, this is not set to continue.
 Other donations related to challenge-based fundraising have helped produce a situation where the organisation has received philanthropic income of just over £100k per annum.

 Despite this, Goalball UK has a strategic dependency on the cyclical grants that it receives from Sport England for its grassroots development work.
 Whilst it also hopes to attract financial support for its performance programme from UK Sport in due course, its future ability to grow the sport significantly - so that as many visually impaired people as possible have the opportunity to play goalball - is heavily linked to whether it can successfully fundraise for national, regional, and club-based priorities and needs.